Serving all of Canada. Book a consultation with us.

 • memory (2.3 percent).

-Disability statistics from ESDC show that women are more likely than men to report the top three types of disabilities (pain, flexibility and mobility).
-The ESDC also reports that claimants age 15 to 24 are more apt to report mental/psychological disabilities, learning disabilities and pain-related issues, while those aged 45 to 64 more commonly reported pain, flexibility and mobility issues.
+Disability statistics from ESDC show that women are more likely than men to report the top three types of disabilities (pain, flexibility, and mobility).
+The ESDC also reports that claimants aged 15 to 24 are more apt to report mental/psychological disabilities, learning disabilities, and pain-related issues, while those aged 45 to 64 more commonly reported pain, flexibility, and mobility issues.

 Some of the types of disability claims you may be able to file include.

-• back injuries (back strains, broken vertebra, ruptured discs, etc.).
+• back injuries (back strains, broken vertebrae, ruptured discs, etc.).

 • diabetes.